財務および企業コンプライアンス 12 8月, 2026

 When applying for your business EIN, you’ll need to provide certain information including the following:

-• The legal name of the individual or entity for which the EIN is being requested, its address, and trade name (your “doing business as” DBA name, if you have one)
+• The legal name of the individual or entity for which the EIN is being requested, its address, county and state where the principal business is located, and trade name (your “doing business as” DBA name, if you have one)

 • Responsible party’s name and tax ID (generally a person with authority to control, direct, or manage your business and disposition of its assets and funds)